PixieEngine/Cornerstone/README.md

-Corelib.coffee
+Cornerstone.coffee
 =======

-Corelib.coffee is a JavaScript extension library that gives you the core classes that you've always wanted.
-Corelib is fully tested and fully documented and runs in any JavaScript environment, from the browser to the server, even on Xbox Live.
+Cornerstone.coffee is a JavaScript extension library that gives you the core classes that you've always wanted.
+Cornerstone is fully tested and fully documented and runs in any JavaScript environment, from the browser to the server, even on Xbox Live.

 Array Extensions
 ----------------